kaepcart/Online.Sudoku/README.md

 # Online.Sudoku
 It's Sudoku for one field and several players.
-Its example of using Vue.js with Webpack.js and Signalr framework
+Its example of using Vue.js with Webpack.js and Signalr framework.
+Language of comment in the code and in the UI is RU

 ## Getting Started
 1. Get the project